Usman-T/Mehtab/README.md

-# Rivis
+# Mehtab

-Rivis is a comprehensive web application designed to help users learn new skills through interactive roadmaps.
+Mehtab is a comprehensive web application designed to help users learn new skills through interactive roadmaps.
 Users can register, enroll in roadmaps, and complete them in their respective section pages.
 The project features both a frontend built with React and a backend powered by GraphQL, which is deployed as a Lambda function on Netlify.

 ## Features